-Located on the eastern tip of Dauphin Island, off the Gulf coast of Alabama, stand the well-preserved ramparts of Fort Gaines which have guarded the entrance to Mobile Bay for more than 150 years.
+Located on the eastern tip of Dauphin Island, off the Gulf coast of Alabama, stand the well-preserved ramparts of Fort Gaines, which have guarded the entrance to Mobile Bay for more than 150 years.

-For centuries before, the island had been popular with Native Americans who went there to fish, hunt and gather oysters and other shellfish that grew in profusion in Mobile bay.
+For centuries before, the island had been popular with Native Americans who went there to fish, hunt, and gather oysters and other shellfish that grew in profusion in Mobile bay.
 Traces of their presence can still be seen today at Shell Mound Park on the Island’s north shore.

-Italian explorer Amerieus Vespucius is said to have visited this little Island in 1497.
-Then the Spanish discovered the island which they named Isle de Labe (Island of the Ridge) from the large sand dunes that extend along its southern shores.
+Italian explorer Americus Vespucius is said to have visited this little Island in 1497.
+Then the Spanish discovered the island, which they named Isle de Labe (Island of the Ridge) from the large sand dunes that extend along its southern shores.
 In 1699 the French gained possession and called it the Isle de Massacre because they found so many skeletons scattered on the beach that they thought a massacre had taken place there.
 The French established a settlement on the island that was raided by pirates in 1711 but survived.

-Then, in 1812, Dauphin Island was taken by the United States during the War of 1812, because it was said the Spanish sympathized with the English.
+Then, in 1812, Dauphin Island was taken by the United States during the War of 1812 because it was said the Spanish sympathized with the English.
 The earliest American fortification built here was in 1812.
-The present Fort Gaines was originally designed in 1818 as the identical twin to Fort Morgan to defend the new territory of Alabama.
+The present Fort Gaines was initially designed in 1818 as the identical twin to Fort Morgan to defend the new territory of Alabama.
 It was named for General Edmund Pendleton Gaines, a hero of the War of 1812.
 Work on the fort was suspended in 1821 when Congress canceled funding.
 It would be years before more funding would be allocated to complete the construction, which finally occurred in 1846.
 However, construction did not begin until 1857.
-At that time, the original 1818 plans were scrapped with a new pentagonal-shaped design taking its place.
+At that time, the original 1818 plans were scrapped, with a new pentagonal-shaped design taking its place.
 The objective of the fortress was to guard the seaward approaches to Mobile Bay and the eastern entrance of the Mississippi Sound.

-Fort Gaines is located 30 miles south of Mobile, Alabama at 51 Bienville Blvd on Dauphin Island.
+Fort Gaines is located 30 miles south of Mobile, Alabama, at 51 Bienville Blvd on Dauphin Island.